Create cute and colorful ice cream cone treat boxes! Learn how to make these sweet boxes perfect for summer parties and treats!

 How to Make Ice Cream Treat Boxes

-- Paper Mache Cupcake Box (I originally found the boxes at my local Joann Fabrics but haven’t seen them there recently)
+- Paper Mache Cupcake Box (I originally found the boxes at my local Joann Fabrics but haven’t seen them there recently.
+You can also sometimes find them on Etsy or Ebay

 - Acrylic paint in pastel colors